 Launched 7 February 1999, this NASA mission travelled into the cloud of ice and dust that surround the nucleus of Comet Wild 2, coming to within 240 kilometres (150 miles) of the nucleus itself on 2 January 2004.
 There, it gathered comet dust particles and delivered them back to Earth in 2006.

 In an extended mission phase known as Stardust-NExT (New Exploration of Tempel 1), the spacecraft visited Comet Tempel 1 in 2011, the comet that was the target of the Deep Impact mission (see below).

 Contour (Comet Nucleus Tour)

 The spacecraft remained in orbit around the Earth until 15 August 2002, when it began manoeuvres to move onto a heliocentric, comet-chasing orbit.
 NASA controllers were not able to re-establish contact with the spacecraft following this and concluded that Contour was lost.

 NASA's Deep Impact mission launched on 12 January 2005.
 It consisted of two craft.
 The main spacecraft performed a flyby of Comet Tempel 1 and recorded images and data.
 The second craft was the ‘impactor’, which was propelled into a target site on the comet in July 2005.
 The impact excavated debris from the comet, allowing the main spacecraft to analyse the composition of surface and interior materials of a comet.

 In an extended mission phase, Deep Impact was reassigned as EPOXI, a combination of two missions: DIXI, Deep Impact Extended Investigation Mission, and EPOCh, Extrasolar Planet Observation and Characterisation.
 The EPOCh phase was carried out en route to Comet Hartley 2, which it flew past on 4 November 2010.

 ESA's Rosetta mission was launched on 2 March 2004.
-It has spent ten years in space, passed by two asteroids (2867 Steins in 2008 and 21 Lutetia in 2010) and will reach Comet 67P/Churyumov-Gerasimenko in 2014.
-Rosetta will follow the comet as it orbits around the Sun, and will be the first mission to attempt a landing onto a comet nucleus.
+It spent ten years journeying in space, passing by two asteroids (2867 Steins in 2008 and 21 Lutetia in 2010) before reaching its destination, Comet 67P/Churyumov-Gerasimenko in August 2014.
+Rosetta followed the comet as it orbited around the Sun, and was the first mission to attempt a landing onto a comet nucleus.